harrislapiroff/chromamine.com/src/posts/notes-on-upgrading-to-eleventy-3.0.md

   npm upgrade eleventy-sass
   ```

-  resolved it the conflict and I was able install the Upgrade Helper successfully.
+  resolved it and I was able install the Upgrade Helper successfully.

 * When I ran my site I got this error: